OyoriObegi/swahili_converter/README.md

 We welcome contributions to improve and extend the functionality of the Swahili Number Converter.
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.

 # Credits
-The Swahili Number Converter application was created by Melinda Chebet and Oyori Obegi for the Theory of Computation CAT 2 2023 assignment.
+The Swahili Number Converter application was created by Melinda Chebet and Oyori Obegi for the Theory of Computation Class, 2023.

 Test the app here: [https://swahiliconverter.streamlit.app/#swahili-number-converter]